Cameron-HUCK/P5-Cameron-HUCK-creation-site-e-commerce-Javascript/README.md

 # Kanap, Réalisation front-end #
-Affichage dynamiques des produits, gestion du panier, formaulaire de contact...
+Affichage dynamique des produits, gestion du panier, formaulaire de contact...

 This is the front end and back end server for Project 5 of the Web Developer path.